Interview with Fleet – All of Your Freight Forwarding Questions AnsweredOctober 8, 2016 in Blog, Chinese Importing, Shipping & Logistics

 Let’s imagine I have 5 pallets of goods in Ningbo, China that I need shipped to my garage in Vancouver, Canada.
 What steps do I need to take and what information is needed?

-Step 1: gather information about your shipment: size, weight, commodity, exact addresses of pick-up and delivery, purchase agreement, terms of trade (Incoterms, i.e. FOB, CIF, etc.), what you are paying for, how fast you need your shipment (to determine whether you ship with air or ocean).
+Step 1: Gather information about your shipment: size, weight, commodity, exact addresses of pick-up and delivery, purchase agreement, terms of trade (Incoterms, e.g., FOB, CIF, etc.), what you are paying for, how fast you need your shipment (to determine whether you ship with air or ocean).

-Step 2: with all the information, you need to decide if you want to ship it yourself or with a FF.
-If you decide to ship with FF, you can find a FF in a marketplace like Fleet; where freight forwarders and online resources are both very helpful to guide you through the whole process.
+Step 2: With all the information, you need to decide if you want to ship it yourself or with an FF.
+If you decide to ship with FF, you can find one in a marketplace like Fleet; where freight forwarders and online resources are both very helpful to guide you through the whole process.
 If you decide to ship your shipment yourself, you will need to do a lot of research to become familiar with the regulations, practices, and contacts in international shipping in the origin as well as the destination countries.

 What do freight forwarders do that I can’t do myself?

 Freight forwarders, with years of experience in the field, usually have the following advantages that people who are new to international shipping don’t have:

 - Connections with other freight forwarders in other countries